2019 NUCDF Annual Family and Scientific Conference:

 Connecting Families with Knowledge and Hope

-We had an empowering, life-changing weekend on beautiful Mission Bay in San Diego!
-Over 150 UCD patients, families, researchers and medical professionals met to improve outcomes and accelerate research.
+We had an empowering, life-changing weekend!
+The NUCDF Family Conference connected UCD patients, families, researchers and medical professionals to improve outcomes and accelerate research.

-Conference participants learned about advances in research, new treatments, and cutting-edge management insights to help improve the lives of children and adults with UCD.
-Our UCD families left the conference empowered with tips and tricks that make a difference in dealing with UCD.
+Each year, the NUCDF Annual Family Conference is a unique opportunity to learn about advances in research, new treatments, and cutting-edge management insights that can help improve the lives of children and adults with UCD.
+Families and medical professionals are partners in our research roadmap to improve the future for all those affected by UCDs.
+UCD patients and families are empowered with tips and tricks that make a difference in dealing with UCD.

 - Improving long-term health and outcomes - new treatment and management insights.

-- Presentations by UCD patients: "Life strategies for Living with UCD," and "Living with Liver Transplant."
+- Presentations by UCD patients including life strategies for living with UCD, and life after transplant

-- Managing the UCD diet - participants learned how our diets can sabotage metabolic stability, mood & behavior, brain function and well-being.
+- Managing the UCD diet - participants learned what can be be sabotaging metabolic stability, mood & behavior, brain function and well-being

-- Dr. Brendan Lee reported on new frontiers - mRNA gene correction, the microbiome, metabolomics and the gut-brain connection.
+- New frontiers - mRNA gene correction, the microbiome, metabolomics and the gut-brain connection

-- NUCDF CureUCD Center for Preclinical Therapeutic Discovery - accelerating promising breakthroughs.
+- CureUCD Center for Preclinical Therapeutic Discovery - accelerating promising breakthroughs

 STAY INFORMED with credible information!